-- 1.1.1 The requirements of this Part of the Rules apply to electrical installations in ships subject to the Register survey, as well as to individual types of electrical equipment in accordance with 1.3. - 1.1.2 It is recommended that the relevant requirements of this Part shall be also applied to electrical equipment, which is installed in ships not specified in 1.3.2 and 1.3.3.
+1.1.1 The requirements of this Part of the Rules apply to electrical installations in ships subject to the Register survey, as well as to individual types of electrical equipment in accordance with 1.3.

 1.2.1 Definitions and explanations relating to the general terminology of the Rules are given in Part I "Classification".